A Colombian Visa is Waiting for you…

 If you want to apply to this visa, you need a certificate issued by the institution that will carry out the procedure.

-For the foreigner who wishes to enter or remain in the national territory with the intention of establishing himself/herself and does not meet the conditions for a type R visa.
+The Colombian Migrant Visa is for a foreigner who intends to enter or remain in the national territory to establish themselves and does not meet the conditions for a type R visa.

 M – Pension

-(Previously TP7) You have to receive 3 times minimum salary (aprx 800 USD) in monthly bases to qualify for pension visa.
+(Previously TP7) You have to receive 3 times minimum salary (aprx 1,030 USD) in monthly bases to qualify for Colombia Pension Visa.
+See new requirements from 2022 resolution.

 M – Business Owner

-Migrant (Previously TP7) This visa is great for landlords, trust fund holders, or persons earning fixed monthly income paid from sources outside of Colombia.
+Migrant (Previously TP7) This Colombia Business Owner Visa is great for landlords, trust fund holders, or persons earning fixed monthly income paid from sources outside of Colombia.

 M – Refugee